dmyang42/Leetcode_Problem/README.md

 Note:
 The order of the result is not important.
 So in the above example, [5, 3] is also correct.
 Your algorithm should run in linear runtime complexity.
 Could you implement it using only constant space complexity?

+# Problem 318 : Maximum Product of Word Lengths
+Given a string array words, find the maximum value of length(word[i]) * length(word[j]) where the two words do not share common letters.
+You may assume that each word will contain only lower case letters.
+If no such two words exist, return 0.

+Example 1:
+Given ["abcw", "baz", "foo", "bar", "xtfn", "abcdef"] Return 16
+The two words can be "abcw", "xtfn".

+Example 2:
+Given ["a", "ab", "abc", "d", "cd", "bcd", "abcd"] Return 4
+The two words can be "ab", "cd".

+Example 3:
+Given ["a", "aa", "aaa", "aaaa"]
+Return 0
+No such pair of words.